-A number of childcare providers are currently experiencing difficulties attracting and recruiting qualified staff.
-Issues in relation to recruitment were seen prior to the pandemic with providers reporting that finding qualified Welsh-medium staff was challenging.
-There is evidence of staff leaving the sector and starting a new career outside childcare, noting staff fatigue due to Covid regulations, low pay and profile as potential reasons.
-During the last five years, we have seen high numbers of qualified childcare staff leaving the childcare sector to become Learning Assistants within schools, teachers or nurses.
+Many providers are currently unable to attract and recruit qualified childcare staff which has a direct impact on the availability of Welsh-medium childcare.
+Issues in relation to recruitment were seen prior to the pandemic with providers reporting that finding qualified Welsh-medium staff was a difficulty.
+There is evidence of staff leaving the sector and starting a new career outside childcare, noting staff fatigue due to Covid regulations and service requirements as potential reasons.
+Mudiad Meithrin also advertises a high number of vacancies for Cylch leaders and assistant posts across the county, and lack of recruitment will also have a negative impact on Welsh-medium registered childcare places for the future.
+During the last fiveyears, we have seen more Welsh childcare staff leaving the childcare sector to become Learning Assistants within schools, teachers or nurses.
 Childcare for many is seen as the beginning of a career progression for individuals.